 But even more than not fully understanding the depth and breadth of its short-term rental landscape, Erie County didn’t even have an automated method for hosts to register and remit taxes.
 What hosts the County did know about were required to download a paper form, cut and mail paper checks—or haul down to a government office to wait in line.
 Then employees would have to devote extra time to processing checks, sending out paper receipts, and then manually entering data into a hefty Excel spreadsheet.
 Every tax payment came with an administrative cost that ate into funds which should have been going into community coffers.

-Like many municipalities, Erie County wanted to adapt to a more consumer-centric service model.
-Taxpayer constituents are used to an online world, from banking to shopping and beyond, but the municipality was stuck decades behind.
+Like many local governments, Erie County wanted to adapt to a more consumer-centric service model.
+Taxpayer constituents are used to an online world, from banking to shopping and beyond, but the County was stuck decades behind.
 Civic leaders find their time stretched and budgets pinched—which can make it really tough to adopt the latest in cloud-computing tools, no matter how much they’d like to.

 Erie County knew the best approach was to find a partner who truly understood this predicament, had a demonstrable track record of integrity and impact, and could provide the training and service required.
 Hurst and her team developed a list of requirements before conducting their search, and that list included strong reporting tools, robust onboarding procedures, and a true spirit of customer care.
 “Other vendors promised certain features, but when it came down to the demo, they weren’t true to their word,” Hurst reflects.
 Disappointed, her team pressed on.

 During their search, Hurst and the team realized that Localgov’s online tax-remittance platform had all of the features they needed.
-Not only does Localgov offer significant benefits to a municipality, Hurst also realized that our tools connect taxpayers with a contemporary and convenience user experience.
+Not only does Localgov offer significant benefits to a local government, Hurst also realized that our tools connect taxpayers with a contemporary and convenient user experience.
 She felt confident that Localgov was the right choice for Erie County.

-Localgov is known for a customer-centric approach to municipal technology.
+Localgov is known for a customer-centric approach to local government technology.
 We are happy to customize solutions for local governments and work closely with municipal employees to ensure satisfaction.